-See, the cruciferous vegetables (the cabbage family) are full of fiber, minerals, vitamins and phytochemicals.
+See, cruciferous vegetables (the cabbage family) are full of fiber, minerals, vitamins, and phytochemicals.
 They’re also known for their ability to protect against cardiovascular disease and for being one of our best lines of defense against certain types of cancer.

 Scientists have found that the sulforaphane found in cruciferous veggies can actually stimulate enzymes that detoxify carcinogens before healthy cells are damaged.

 Another way these superhero veggies can help protect us against cancer is by reducing the amount of oxidative stress in our bodies which is caused by an abundance of bad molecules called oxygen-free radicals.
 When oxidative stress is reduced in our bodies, it may also reduce our risk of many cancers including breast, lung, and colon.

 This is worth eating your broccoli and brussels sprouts for, people.
 Seriously.

 Besides preventing cancers and cardiovascular disease, cruciferous veggies can also reduce our risk of type 2 diabetes.